makrai/notes/hasan1904-multimod-humor-dataset.md

 * Models that use all modalities (T+A+V) outperform models that use only 1 or 2 (T, T+A, T+V, A+V)
   * T > A + V
-  * Most of the cases, both vision and acoustics improve the perf of text
+  * Most of the cases T + V, T + A > T
   * ie each neural component of the C-MFN model is useful
-* human performance 5 on the UR-FUNNY dataset is 82.5%
+* human performance on the UR-FUNNY dataset is 82.5%
   * This is calculated by averaging the performance of two annotators over a shuffled set of 100 humor and 100 non-humor cases
     * The annotators are given the same input as the machine learning models (similar context and punchline).
 The annotators agree 84% of times
   * still a large gap between human-level performance with SOTA